longwatermelon/crust/README.md

 # Todo
 * Determine variable stack offsets in parsing instead of code generation
-* Move all possible errors to functions in errors.c
 * Rewrite builtin function pront to print variable length strings
 * Implement returning structs from functions and passing structs to functions
 * Binary operators